RobbyV2/dxgi-capture-rs/README.md

 - Use appropriate timeout values based on your frame rate needs
 - Consider using `capture_frame_components()` if you need raw byte data
+- Use metadata methods to optimize streaming by only processing changed regions
+- Process move rectangles before dirty rectangles for correct visual output
 - The library handles screen rotation automatically
 - Memory usage scales with screen resolution